This article was first published in October 2015 and has been updated several times, last time in June 2020.

 Singaporeans and expats love a good weekend getaway to one of the great islands near Singapore.
 We all look for opportunities to escape.
-Despite being an island and indeed having a long coast line, Singapore is not a beach destination per se so when we want to go on a beach vacation we look for the beach resorts in the nearby islands of Malaysia or Indonesia.
+Despite being an island and indeed having a long coast line, Singapore is not a beach destination per se so when we want to go on a beach vacation we look for the beach resorts near Singapore in the islands of Malaysia or Indonesia.

-Lucky us, you can get to a lot of islands near Singapore by ferry so you don’t even need to go to the airport for that quick getaway to a beach resort to soak in the warm weather in a place that feels hours away from the urban maze.
+Lucky us, you can get to a lot of island resorts near Singapore by ferry so you don’t even need to go to the airport for that quick getaway to a beach hotel to soak in the warm weather in a place that feels hours away from the urban maze.

 Islands near Singapore